flexbox/journey/README.md

 ## Management of stylesheets and views

-Visual primitives with `styled-components`
+We are using visual primitives with `styled-components`.

-Styleguidist
+Everything is in `.js` and we don't nedd css files

-`npx styleguidist server` to start a style guide dev server.
+Styleguidist allows us to create functional components and it's our internal design guideline.
+YOu can run it locally with `npx styleguidist server` to start a style guide dev server